o3de/o3de.org/content/docs/userguide/ui/editor/components-other.md

 ---
-description: ' Use the fader and mask components in &ALYlong;''s &ui-canvas-editor;
-  to adjust transparency and to mask, or show a portion of content in child elements. '
+description: ' Use the fader and mask components in Amazon Lumberyard''s UI Editor to adjust transparency and to mask, or show a portion of content in child elements. '
 title: Other Components
 ---